 * Murad Alam, MD, Director

-* Adam Friedman, MD, First Five Year, Director
+* Adam Friedman, MD First FIve Year Member

 To make a contribution to ADARE

-ADARE is, the American Dermatological Association Research and Education Fund.
+ADARE is the American Dermatological Association Research and Education Fund.
 ADARE was organized to promote research in the field of dermatology.
-Over the years the fund has financed research grants for medical residents and follows and has supported lectureships and the society's historical archives.
+Over the years the fund has financed research grants for medical residents and fellows and has supported lectureships and the society's historical archives.